narteche/narteche.github.io/_pages/publications.md

 <p>&nbsp;</p>

   - **The Proof Analysis Problem for Constant-Depth Frege**
-  Noel Arteche, Susanna F. de Rezende, Erfan Khaniki, and Kilian Risse
+  Noel Arteche, Susanna F. de Rezende, Erfan Khaniki, and Kilian Risse *To appear in the 67th IEEE Symposium on Foundations of Computer Science (FOCS'26)*
-  *Preprint*
   - [**The Proof Analysis Problem**](https://narteche.github.io/files/papers/PAP_june2026.pdf)
   Noel Arteche, Albert Atserias, Susanna F. de Rezende, and Erfan Khaniki
   *In the 66th IEEE Symposium on Foundations of Computer Science (FOCS'25)*